farahh001/restaurant_db/README.md

  3. pip install flask-mysqldb
 ```

+ 4. You have to change the db host,username,password in main.py depending on what you have set while downloading  MySQL on phpadmin
- 4. RUN THE SERVER ->
+ 5. RUN THE SERVER ->
    ```
  python -m flask run
 ```